steghio/BBManager/README.md

 If you do not want to set a value, insert **x** or **X**

 ### Team information
 In this menu you can edit a team by first entering its name, including spaces if any.
-At the moment it is **case sensitive**!
-Also, duplicate entries would result in an error, so try to NOT use the same names for your players!
+At the moment **duplicate entries** would result in an error, so try to NOT use the same names for your teams!

 Then you can specify whether the team won (**w** or **W**), tied (**x** or **X**) or lost (**l** or **L**) the game to update the cash and popularity accordingly.